-- / Deliver freeport status for the Humber and northern Lincolnshire, bringing in Humberside airport as well.
-This will spur growth in local manufacturing firms by expanding the trade in intermediate goods - Ensure that our ports and logistics clusters are strongly connected into the region's decarbonisation activity - / Develop a proposal for a Centre for Food Logistics based around the Boston port, providing training in logistics, and allowing agrifood firms to import inputs close to home reducing costs - / With local authorities, enhance our competitiveness in logistics activity by ensuring that the key infrastructure that supports our logistics cluster, including rail and rail freight, the A16, A17 and A1 is fit for purpose - / Support and Contribute to the Productivity Plan for the Trans-Midlands Trade Corridor (A46 and Humber Ports), led by Midlands Engine - Utilise and encourage 5G technology uptake to streamline movements of goods and produce across borders.
+- Deliver freeport status for the Humber and northern Lincolnshire, bringing in Humberside airport as well.
+This will spur growth in local manufacturing firms by expanding the trade in intermediate goods. - Develop a proposal for a Centre for Food Logistics based around the Boston port, providing training in logistics, and allowing agrifood firms to import inputs close to home reducing costs. - Ensure that the key infrastructure that supports our logistics cluster, including the A16, A17 and A1 is fit for purpose.
+Support and Contribute to the Productivity Plan for the Trans-Midlands Trading Corridor (A46 and Humber Ports), led by Midlands Engine, and utilise and encourage 5G technology uptake to streamline movements of goods and produce across borders